The Shape of Learning Curves: a Review: Well-Behaved Learning Curves

 Schwartz et al.\ \cite{Schwartz1990a} use tools similar to Amari's to study the realizable case where all variables (features and labels) are binary and Bayes rule is used.
 Under their approximations, the PA curve can be completely determined from a histogram of generalization errors of models sampled from the prior.
 For large sample sizes, the theory predicts that the learning curve actually has an exponential shape.
 The exponent depends on the gap in generalization error between the best and second best model.
 In the limit of a gap of zero size, the shape reverts to a power law.
-The same technique is used to study learning curves that can plateau before dropping of a second time \cite{tishby1989consistent}. \cite{Levin1989} proposes extensions dealing with label noise. \cite{Seung1992} casts some doubt on the accuracy of these approximations and the predictions of the theory of Schwartz et al. indeed deviate quite a bit from their simulations on toy data.
-What is particularly interesting about these works is that they find learning curve behavior both of power-law and of exponential type, something that \cite{cohn1991can} experimentally found.
+The same technique is used to study learning curves that can plateau before dropping off a second time \cite{tishby1989consistent}. \cite{Levin1989} proposes extensions dealing with label noise. \cite{Seung1992} casts some doubt on the accuracy of these approximations and the predictions of the theory of Schwartz et al. indeed deviate quite a bit from their simulations on toy data.

+Recently, \cite{hutter2021learning} presented a simple classification setup on a countably infinite input space for which the Bayes error equals zero.
+The work shows that the learning curve behavior crucially depends on the distribution assumed over the discrete feature space and most often shows power-law behavior.
+More importantly, it demonstrates how exponents other than the expected $-1$ or $-\tfrac{1}{2}$ can emerge, which could explain the diverse exponents mentioned in Section \ref{sect:ohno}.